Harryyadav/slate/source/includes/applications.md

 The following parameters may be used to filter the application resources in the response.

-Parameter | Description | Example
+Parameter | Description
 ----------|-------------------|----------
-name | Returns application resource with specified name | "/?name=My%20New%20App" priority | Returns a list of application resources with specified priority | "/?priority=0-none" created | Returns a list of application resources created on the specified date | "/?created=" updated | Returns a list of application resources updated on the specified date ordering | Returns a list of application resources ordered by the specified field. | "/?ordering=name"
+name | Returns application resource with specified name priority | Returns a list of application resources with specified priority.
+Priority can be "0-none", "1-high", "2-medium", or "3-low". ordering | Returns a list of application resources ordered by the specified field.
+This endpoint currently supports ordering by the name.

 ---